 Assessment of the Capacity and Performance of the Internal Audit and Evaluation Functions

 - The AEC meets regularly and has an external Chair.
 Its membership is reviewed annually and renewed when required.

-- OAG audits take place every year and OAG staff have commended the cooperation of the PSIC representatives with whom they worked in carrying out these audits as well as the cooperation of CHRC representatives, the PSIC’s financial service providers.
+- There is an OAG audit every year, and OAG staff have expressed appreciation for the cooperation of the PSIC representatives with whom they worked in carrying out the audits and for the cooperation of CHRC representatives, PSIC’s financial service providers.

-- A risk-based audit and evaluation plan has been drawn up and reviewed by the AEC and approved by the Commissioner.
+- An RBAEP was developed and reviewed by the AEC and approved by the Commissioner; it is revised as necessary.
 The Audit and Evaluation Dashboard is prepared by the CAE and is reviewed at least once every fiscal year by the AEC.

-- The PSIC uses external consultants to obtain professional services in the areas of risk assessment, audits and evaluations and audit and evaluation planning.
-The Committee will continue to monitor the results of these services.
+- PSIC brings in external consultants who provide professional services in the areas of risk assessment, audits and evaluations, and audit and evaluation planning.
+The AEC will continue to monitor the results of these services.

-- Sufficient funds are available to carry out the approved risk-based audit and evaluation plan.
+- Sufficient funds are available to carry out the approved RBAEP.

 (Original signed by)